xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1 or omitted          | Microsoft Excel menus                    |
 | 2                     | Lotus 1-2-3 Help                         |

-Nav\_keys    is a logical value that corresponds to the Transition Navigation Keys check box, which if TRUE uses alternate navigation keys that correspond to the navigation keys for Lotus 1-2-3.
+Nav\_keys&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Transition Navigation Keys check box, which if TRUE uses alternate navigation keys that correspond to the navigation keys for Lotus 1-2-3.
 In Microsoft Excel for the Macintosh, nav\_keys is ignored.

-Trans\_eval    is a logical value that corresponds to the Transition Formula Evaluation check box.
+Trans\_eval&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Transition Formula Evaluation check box.

   - > If trans\_eval is TRUE, Microsoft Excel uses a set of rules
     > compatible with that of Lotus 1-2-3 when calculating formulas.